-Recently, the daily average number of visitors to GDRC's website increased dramatically to recent average monthly figure of ±10,000 persons per day.
+Recently, the daily average number of visitors to GDRC's website increased dramatically to ±10,000 users from all over the world.

 Why GDRC?
 What is the attractiveness of GDRC's info for its users/visitors?
 GDRC provides short documents that can easily be contextualized/localized to the situation of the user.
-By a prudent hierarchy of topics and sub-topics, it adds an additional layer of knowledge to the knowledge already existing with the user.
+By a prudent hierarchy of topics and sub-topics, it adds an additional layer of knowledge to the knowledge already possessed by the user.

 The information available in GDRC does not make you an expert, but it does make you aware of the interconnectedness and multidisciplinarity of issues - helping expand and network on related interested topics.

 The Two Ends of a Telescope: Zooming in and out

 In compiling the research output of its various programmes, GDRC has used the analogy of a telescope to present the various issues.
 In solving problems at the local level there is a clear need to provide a balanced picture of all the issues involved.
 Looking through the eyepiece of a telescope, we can see minute details of the view we are seeing - information presentation has to therefore zoom in by providing complete and balanced details.

 While we look through the opposite end of a telescope, we see a picture in long perspective - that is information presentation has to zoom out, and so provide the 'big picture' both in space and in time.
 An interesting lesson in information design!